jonwashburn/riemann-rs-geometry/CONTINUE_PROOF.md

 ## Notes

-- DirichletEta.lean being developed in separate session (`zero_has_nonzero_im`)
 - FeffermanStein.lean is completely proven (with 5 axioms)
-- The σ ≤ 1 constraint is now available in lemma signatures (recently added)
+- The σ ≤ 1 constraint is mathematically sound for RH
-- All 3 remaining sorries have similar structure: arctan bounds from Whitney geometry
+- All 3 sorries share the same root cause